The Life of Larry and Larry & Steve

 The Life of Larry and Larry & Steve are two animated short films created by Seth MacFarlane in the mid-1990s that eventually led to the development of the animated sitcom Family Guy.
 He originally created The Life of Larry as a thesis film in 1995 while attending the Rhode Island School of Design.
 His professor at RISD submitted MacFarlane's cartoon to Hanna-Barbera, where he was hired a year later.

-Later that year, MacFarlane created a sequel to The Life of Larry called Larry & Steve that features the main character of his first film, the middle-aged Larry, and an intellectual dog named Steve.
+Later that year, MacFarlane created a retool of The Life of Larry called Larry & Steve that features the main character of his first film, the dim-witted, middle-aged Larry, and an intellectual dog named Steve.
 MacFarlane was also hired as a writer for Disney's Jungle Cubs.
 The short was broadcast as one of Cartoon Network's World Premiere Toons in 1997.
 Executives at Fox saw both Larry shorts and contracted MacFarlane to create a series based on the characters, to be called Family Guy.